 Custer State Park offers challenging mountain climbing.

-Custer State Park is home to the largest bison herd in the U.S. Each September the herd is rounded up.
-With the sound of distant thunder, cowboys on horse back gather the buffalo to ensure their health.
+Custer State Park is home to the largest bison herd in the U.S. Each Late September, the herd is rounded up.
+With the sound of distant thunder, cowboys on horseback gather the buffalo to ensure their health.

 Boating and Fishing

-Rent a canoe, kayak or SUP while visiting Custer State Park.
-Available by the half-hour and hour at Sulvan Lake and Legion Lake.
-Rates start at $14 and includes a life jacket.
+Several lakes in Custer State Park allow visitors to rent a canoe, kayak or SUP.
+Rentals are available by the half-hour and hour at Sulvan Lake and Legion Lake.
+Rates start at $14 for a half-hour and include a life jacket.

 Sylan Lake and Legion Lake both offer swimming beaches.